vsivsi/ddp-login/README.md

 # For programmatic use in a node.js program:
 npm install ddp-login

-# For use in a shell scripts, to set an environment variable with a valid authentication token:
+# For use in shell scripts
 npm -g install ddp-login
 ```